• Skip to main content

 • Mix the dry and wet ingredients with a spatula not whisk.
 Mix until just combined and avoid over-mixing which can form gluten strands making your walnut brownies tough rather than soft.

 • Timing matters in any fudge brownie recipe: Start checking after 25 minutes.
 When the brownie is set and no more jiggling upon shaking and doesn't show liquid batter on the toothpick.
 It is ready.
 5 minutes later you'll have a slightly chewy walnut brownie.
 And a little longer, you've overbaked it.
-Because baking continues in the hot dish.
+As baking continues in the hot dish.

 A close shot of side view of Chocolate brownie showing fudgy center and walnuts.